Data-driven identification of the spatio-temporal structure of turbulent flows by streaming Dynamic Mode Decomposition: Dynamic mode decomposition

 \subsection{Validation}

-Before applying sDMD to the three aforementioned datasets, we first validate and compare the classical and streaming DMD implementation using the publicly available dataset provided by \cite{kutz2016dynamic}.
-Subsequently, we use this dataset to test a coarsening interpolation scheme designed to reduce the computational effort when analysing data of high spatial dimension $M$, as is the case for turbulence.
-Since the focus of the present work lies in the identification of the most dominant structures of the system, usually represented by one or two the most important modes, we do not apply any specific algorithm to determine the truncation number $r$.
-Instead, different values of $r$ were tested to ensure convergence, resulting in $r = 30$ as a sufficient truncation number.
+Before applying sDMD to the three aforementioned datasets, we first compare classical and streaming DMD implementations in terms of their respective memory consumption for a publicly available dataset \cite{kutz2016dynamic} that has been extensively used for testing and validation purposes in the literature \cite{erichson2019rdmd,Anantharamu2019}.
+Subsequently, we use this dataset to test DMD in conjunction with a coarsening interpolation scheme designed to reduce the computational effort when analysing data of high spatial dimension $M$, as will be the case for turbulent flows.

+Since the focus of the present work lies in the identification of the large-scale features which happen to be also the energetically dominant structures of the system, usually represented by one or two of the dynamic modes with the highest amplitudes, we do not apply any specific algorithm to order the dynamic modes or to determine the truncation number $r$.
+Instead, different values of $r$ were tested to ensure convergence with respect to changes in the mode order and values of the lowest frequencies, resulting in $r = 30$ as a sufficient truncation number.
+For data where dynamical relevance and energy content of the determined dynamic modes result in different mode ordering, more sophisticated methods such as sparsity promotion \cite{Jovanovic2014} are required to obtain good low-dimensional data representations.